Unit Economics and KPI Dashboards

 - Model sensitivity scenarios: what happens to LTV/CAC if churn increases 200 bps or CAC rises 20%?

-The durable lesson: unit economics and KPIs are the early warning system that financial statements cannot provide--a company can report 25% revenue growth while LTV/CAC deteriorates from 4.0x to 1.5x, and the income statement will not tell you until 4-8 quarters later when margins collapse.
+The signal worth remembering: unit economics and KPIs are the early warning system that financial statements cannot provide--a company can report 25% revenue growth while LTV/CAC deteriorates from 4.0x to 1.5x, and the income statement will not tell you until 4-8 quarters later when margins collapse.
 By tracking LTV/CAC above 3.0x, NRR above 110%, and CAC payback below 18 months, you identify sustainable growth before the market prices it in--and avoid growth traps before they destroy capital.